-We do not have any commercial-scale manufacturing facilities and expect to rely on third parties to manufacture the Talis One system and related cartridges.
+We do not have any commercial-scale manufacturing facilities and expect to rely on third parties to manufacture the Talis One system and related assay cartridges.
 We have entered into, and expect to enter into additional, agreements with contract manufacturers to support our manufacturing scale-up.
-We will also need to engage third-party logistics providers to manage the movement of materials between suppliers and contract manufacturers and for finished goods warehousing.
-We also intend to invest in additional manufacturing capacity to meet market demand for the Talis One system.
-The ramp up of these manufacturing efforts, which began in the middle of 2020, increased our research and development expenses as we sought regulatory approval of the Talis One system.
+We have engaged a third-party logistics provider to manage the movement of materials between suppliers and contract manufacturers and for finished goods warehousing.

-In November 2021, we received regulatory approval for our first product, however, we have never generated any revenue from contracts with customers.
-We do not expect to generate any meaningful revenue until we commercialize our Talis One system.
-Until we can generate a sufficient amount of revenue from the commercialization of Talis One system, if ever, we expect to finance our future cash needs through public or private equity offerings or debt financings.
+We do not expect to generate any meaningful revenue unless and until we obtain regulatory approval of and commercialize our Talis One system.
+Until we can generate a sufficient amount of revenue from the commercialization of the Talis One system and third-party products that we sell, including the Antigen Tests, if ever, we expect to finance our future cash needs through public or private equity offerings or debt financings.

 To date, our primary uses of cash have been to fund operating expenses, primarily research and development expenditures.
-Cash used to fund operating expenses is impacted by the timing of when we pay these expenses, as reflected in the change in our outstanding accounts payable and accrued expenses.
+Cash used to fund operating expenses is impacted by the timing of when we pay these expenses, as reflected in the change in our outstanding accounts payable, accrued expenses and operating lease costs.
 We currently have no other ongoing material financing commitments, such as other lines of credit or guarantees.
-We have recently increased our spending on automated cartridge manufacturing scale-up and instrument manufacturing, and expect expenses related to manufacturing to increase significantly as we prepare for a commercial launch.
-We expect our expenses to increase in connection with our ongoing activities, particularly as we continue the research and development of, continue or initiate clinical trials of, and seek marketing approval for, our Talis One system.
-In addition, we expect to incur significant commercialization expenses related to program sales, marketing, manufacturing and distribution to the extent that such sales, marketing and distribution are not the responsibility of any future collaborators.
+We expect to incur significant research and development and commercialization expenses related to program sales, marketing, manufacturing and distribution to the extent that such sales, marketing and distribution are not the responsibility of any future collaborators.
 We expect to incur additional costs associated with operating as a public company.
 Accordingly, we may choose to obtain additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate our research and development programs or future commercialization efforts.

 Since our inception, we have incurred significant losses and negative cash flows from operations.
-We have an accumulated deficit of \$336.3 million through September 30, 2021.
+We have an accumulated deficit of \$451.0 million through September 30, 2022.
 We expect to incur substantial additional losses in the future as we conduct and expand our research and development, manufacturing and commercialization activities.
-Based on our planned operations, we expect that our unrestricted cash of \$273.6 million as of September 30, 2021, will be sufficient to fund our operations for at least 12 months after these financial statements are issued.
+Based on our planned operations, we expect that our unrestricted cash and cash equivalents of \$143.8 million as of September 30, 2022, will be sufficient to fund our operations for at least 12 months after our condensed financial statements are issued.
+Given our recent reductions in force and other expense reductions planned this year, we expect to fund operations into 2025.
+This target could change as we gain more clarity on the timing and trajectory of the Talis One system launch.
 However, we may need to raise additional capital through equity or debt financing, or potential additional collaboration proceeds prior to achieving commercialization of our products.
 Our ability to continue as a going concern is dependent upon our ability to successfully secure sources of financing and ultimately achieve profitable operations.

-We have based our projections of operating capital requirements on assumptions that may prove to be incorrect and we may use all our available capital resources sooner than we expect.
+We have based our projections of operating capital requirements on assumptions that may prove to be incorrect, and we may use all our available capital resources sooner than we expect.
 Because of the numerous risks and uncertainties associated with research, development and commercialization of the Talis One system, we are unable to estimate the exact amount of our operating capital requirements.
 Our future capital requirements will depend on many factors, including: